-Looking For a New Mercedes-Benz GLK-Class in your area?
+Looking for a Used GLK-Class in your area?

 Have you driven a 2013 Mercedes-Benz GLK-Class?